-In this paper we described a tool for the development of multi-strategy learning systems.
+In this paper we described a tool for the development of Multi-Strategy learning systems.
 Using a friendly graphical interface the user may define the modular structure of the system and choose the learning algorithms to construct each module.
-He then provides the dataset and lets the tool train, in the correct sequence, each module and produce a complete self containing program encoded in the C language.
+He then provides the dataset and lets the tool train, in the correct sequence, each module produces a complete self containing program encoded in the C++ language.

 The tool provides several learning algorithms and is able to call external learning algorithms to construct the modules.
-The deployment of the tool confirmed the assumption that it was easy and fast to develop multi-strategy system with AFRANCI.
-We tested it using ANNs (built-in), Decision Trees (external, J48 - WEKA) and Rule Induction (external - CN2) algorithms.
-In our implementation the user does not have to tune any of the module's parameters.
-That is done automatically by a wrapper.
+The deployment of the tool confirmed the assumption that it was easy and fast to develop Multi-Strategy system with AFRANCI.